 Jesus came to begin His spiritual, invisible, everlasting Kingdom.

-This eventually involve a new heaven, a new earth, a whole new universe filled with God’s people.
+This eventually will involve a new heaven, a new earth, a whole new universe filled with God’s people.

 Let's take a look.
 Here we have a strategy of Jesus on a mission.